<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/62103d1c31b3c41f4ef2f077/1709590601478-6EU2AOLG2M1FQ18IFDWC/image-asset.jpeg</image:loc>

-<image:title>Applications of Engagement - Patient Centred Care - Patient and caregiver preferences and prioritized outcomes for cardiac surgery: A scoping review and consultation workshop</image:title>
+<image:title>Engagement in Practice - Patient Centred Care - Patient and caregiver preferences and prioritized outcomes for cardiac surgery: A scoping review and consultation workshop</image:title>

 <image:caption>Study aims: to identify patient and caregiver preferences and prioritized outcomes related to peri-operative care in cardiac surgery and its lifelong impact.
 What we did: We conducted a scoping review of five electronic databases.
 We included 43 studies that investigated patient or caregiver preferences and prioritized outcomes.
 Findings were summarized using descriptive statistics and a thematic analysis.
 Ten patients and seven caregivers were involved in a consultation workshop to validate or add to the findings.
 What we found: Based on the collective preferences of 3772 patients and caregivers from the review and 17 from the consultation workshop, a total of 108 patient preferences, 32 caregiver preferences, and 19 prioritized outcomes were identified.
 Patient and caregiver preferences overlap with the current recommended strategies to reduce risk and improve recovery among cardiac surgery patients.</image:caption>